graycoreio/daffodil/libs/content/guides/schema.md

 ## Overview

-A content schema is a tree structure defined by the type `DaffContentSchema` where each node can be one of three types:
+A content schema is a static tree structure defined by the type `DaffContentSchema` where each node can be one of three types:

 - [**Text Schema**](#text-schema): Represents text nodes
 - [**Element Schema**](#element-schema): Represents HTML elements with attributes and styles